fsvreddit/bot-bouncer/README.md

 ## What modmail features are supported?

 If a user that has been banned by Bot Bouncer writes in to your subreddit, Bot Bouncer will add a private mod note to the modmail thread that links to the submission on /r/BotBouncer, and recommending that the user appeals via /r/BotBouncer.
 This is to save time appealing from all subreddits that the user has been banned from.

-## I've been banned by Bot Bouncer.
-How do I contest this?

-Write in to /r/BotBouncer's modmail.
-Your account status will be reviewed and if you are deemed human, you will be unbanned from any subreddit that Bot Bouncer banned you in.

 ## I think an account that was classified as human is actually a harmful bot.
 What should I do?